goodguyry/postcss-tidy-columns/README.md

 ### `breakpoints`

-Use the `breakpoints` array to configure a grid spec that changes for certain breakpoints.
+Use the `breakpoints` array to configure a grid spec that changes across breakpoints.

 1. Define the small-screen grid in the root object.
-2. Define breakpoints at which the grid spec changes, and any configuration options that will change.
+2. Define `min-width` breakpoints at which the grid spec changes, and any configuration options that will change.

-Each breakpoint configuration object must contain a `breakpoint` (singular) property defining the `min-width` breakpoint at which the configuration becomes active.
-There is no CSS syntax for this configuration option.

-The root configuration will merge into the breakpoint configurations, with each breakpoint's configuration overriding any changed options.
-Each breakpoint configuration will also cascade through to the next larger breakpoint configuration.

-Which means, given the following options...
+3. The configuration settings cascade up from the root to the largest `breakpoint`.

 ```js
 require('postcss-tidy-columns')({